 ● to create, if and when accepted, school profiles, online etc.

 ● to enroll staff in the pension provider plan.

 American School of The Hague also processes personal data in the context of its regular business operations, including recruiting and selecting personnel, (financial) administration, security, management of ICT systems, compliance with statutory obligations, archiving and dealing with requests, complaints and disputes.
 It also processes personal data for marketing and communication purposes, including managing the school website, sending email newsletters and creating school profiles online (if and when accepted).

 The profiling enables the school to assess child protection and safeguarding (pastoral) risks or concerns.
 The school has a process in place to ensure only those with the relevant training and expertise have access to the data generated by this processing activity.

-Some educational applications profile the behaviour, use and outcomes of students.
+Some educational applications profile the behavior, use and outcomes of students.
 The school has a process to assess the impact on students.
-In evaluating the use of these applications the school will consider the benefit gained from using these applications for the student to learn, develop and explore, against the negatives identified from profiling.
+In evaluating the use of these applications, the school will consider the benefit gained from using these applications for the student to learn, develop and explore, against the negatives identified from profiling.

 American School of The Hague collects and uses personal information to carry out the services as prescribed above.
 It is done so under a lawful basis, as prescribed by the applicable laws and regulations, especially the General Data Protection Regulation (‘GDPR’).
 In some circumstances American School of The Hague may be required to share your personal data for legal statutory purposes or under legitimate interest.